 Living in the city prevents you from drilling a well or having an access to a natural water stream.
 Nonetheless, other off-the-grid methods can be applied.

 For instance, you can harvest rainwater.
 I discussed this method earlier in the article.
 Always make sure you have the permit for the rainwater harvesting.
 The surfaces that collect the rain must be clean and non-toxic, and the water will have to be purified.
-I would like to direct you once again to my post on harvesting rainwater for much more detailed explanation.

 If you’re not 100% off the grid and you use the urban water pipes, it’s OK as well.
 Consider using a few popular methods that will save water, such as:

 - Recycling water from the bath and the sinks into the garden

 - Making sure your faucets and showerheads do not drip

 - Installing showerheads and faucets that reduce the water usage